 We need your help

 The red squirrels at Pensthorpe are cared for by the PCT team in three purpose built enclosures built around existing trees and linked by overhead runs.
 To keep the squirrels healthy throughout the year a rather select diet is required, chestnuts, hazelnuts, a choice of fresh vegetables as well as antler to gnaw on especially for the breeding season.
-The attention to detail with animal husbandry for the red squirrel follows years of observational research, all the squirrels are given studbook names and Tortoiseshell a 2006 female is testament to the successful conditions at Pensthorpe as she has given birth to 46 kittens.
+The attention to detail with animal husbandry for the red squirrel follows years of observational research and helps us give the best possible care and enrichment opportunities.

 You can support our work with red squirrels at Pensthorpe by animal adoption.